phisn/algebraic-server-reconciliation/docs/main.typ

 For small indie studios, the primary value may be in understanding the trade-offs between different approaches rather than implementing custom solutions.
 Knowing when rollback reconciliation becomes prohibitively expensive or when client-authoritative updates provide acceptable security can inform architectural decisions early in development when changes remain feasible.

 Larger studios with resources for custom networking solutions can use our framework to identify optimization opportunities within their existing architectures.
-The mathematical characterization of state changes as elements of an Abelian group provides a concrete test for whether algebraic reconciliation could benefit specific game systems.
+The mathematical characterization of state changes as elements of an abelian group provides a concrete test for whether algebraic reconciliation could benefit specific game systems.
 Even partial adoption for suitable subsystems could yield measurable performance improvements.

+= Conclusion and Future work

+The theoretical foundations and experimental validation presented in this thesis establish algebraic server reconciliation as a viable technique for specific game architectures, yet this work represents only an initial exploration of a broader design space.
+The insights gained from our investigation reveal multiple promising research directions that could extend the applicability, efficiency, and robustness of algebraic approaches to game state synchronization.
+This chapter summarizes contributions and outlines the most compelling avenues for future work, ranging from immediate practical extensions to more speculative theoretical explorations.

-=== Contributions and Broader Impact
+== Contributions and Broader Impact

 This thesis makes three primary contributions to the field of game networking:

 First, we introduce algebraic server reconciliation as a novel synchronization method that eliminates re-simulation overhead while maintaining prediction responsiveness.
-The technique's mathematical foundation in Abelian group theory provides formal convergence guarantees under well-defined conditions.
+The technique's mathematical foundation in abelian group theory provides formal convergence guarantees under well-defined conditions.

 Second, we provide a comprehensive formalization of game networking concepts that enables rigorous comparison of different approaches.
 This framework facilitates reasoning about hybrid architectures and helps identify which synchronization methods suit specific game mechanics.

-Third, we demonstrate how to construct Abelian groups for arbitrary ECS-based games, providing a practical blueprint for implementing algebraic reconciliation in modern game engines.
+Third, we demonstrate how to construct abelian groups for arbitrary ECS-based games, providing a practical blueprint for implementing algebraic reconciliation in modern game engines.
 This construction methodology extends beyond our specific technique, offering insights into how game state can be structured to support various algebraic operations.

 Beyond these direct contributions, our work bridges the gap between distributed systems theory and game development practice.
 By adapting CRDT concepts to the specific constraints and opportunities of client-server game architectures, we demonstrate how theoretical insights from adjacent fields can yield practical benefits in game development.
 This cross-pollination suggests that further exploration of distributed systems techniques could yield additional innovations in game networking.

 The formal treatment of game state synchronization also opens avenues for automated verification and testing of networking code.
 The mathematical properties we identify could form the basis for property-based testing frameworks that automatically verify synchronization correctness.
 Static analysis tools could detect when game mechanics violate the assumptions required for specific networking methods, preventing subtle bugs that only manifest under specific network conditions.

-= Future work

-The theoretical foundations and experimental validation presented in this thesis establish algebraic server reconciliation as a viable technique for specific game architectures, yet this work represents only an initial exploration of a broader design space.
-The insights gained from our investigation reveal multiple promising research directions that could extend the applicability, efficiency, and robustness of algebraic approaches to game state synchronization.
-This chapter outlines the most compelling avenues for future work, ranging from immediate practical extensions to more speculative theoretical explorations.

 == Hybrid Reconciliation Architectures